-Do NOT eat any part of the tree before checking with a professional or doctor beforehand, as the twigs, leaves and seeds are highly toxic.
+Don't eat any part of the black cherry tree without professional advice.
+Its seeds, leaves and twigs are toxic.

 Twigs on a black cherry tree are reddish-brown, thin and shiny.
 They have noticeable dotted lenticels, which are a woody plant's raised pores.
 A black cherry tree's shiny branchlets and branches are reddish-brown to reddish-gray with marked horizontal lenticels.
 A mature black cherry tree has dark brown-to-black bark, and it is scaly.
 When fully grown, a black cherry tree can reach 60 feet in height.